Seravo/docs/_posts/2015-10-13-available-commands.md

 #### wp-check-php-version
 [`wp-check-php-version`](/docs/man/wp-check-php-version) - Returns the PHP version.

+#### wp-check-php-compatibility
+[`wp-check-php-compatibility`](/docs/man/wp-check-php-compatibility) - Check that the PHP code of the current WordPress installation, including themes and plugins, is compatible with the PHP specified.
+This is based on phpcs and its PHP compatibility rulesets.

+#### wp-speed-test-check
+[`wp-speed-test`]/man/wp-speed-test) - Measure the load time of WordPress (PHP) page loads.
+Tests site front page by default, but other URLs can be given as an argument.
+Supports parameter `--cache` which will test how fast the sites load from front proxy (not PHP) if the tested URL supports HTTP level caching.

 #### wp-check-remote-failure
 [`wp-check-remote-failure`](/docs/man/wp-check-remote-failure) - Test if WordPress continues to work without remote connections.
 Block connection to remote servers to test if WordPress continues to run as expected.